 The Petrodollar Ghost

-John: Let us talk about “Petrodollar Wars” from Patriot Child.
+John: Let us talk about the song “Petrodollar Wars” from Patriot Child.
 You found an old spooky building for the video.
 Why do we visit haunted old places to take pictures?

 Lilou: Because they are inspiring.
 Despite the fact that they are abandoned they are all but dead.